-The first version of GrubStLodger was called c18th.com and I attempted to make a ‘proper’ website rather.
-My skills at arranging it were not up to the task and I chose to go with the simpler to handle blog format.
-The first post on that site was a review of Henry Fielding’s ‘The History of Tom Jones, a Foundling’.
+The first version of GrubStLodger was called c18th.com and I attempted to make a ‘proper’ website.
+Later I discovered that my skills at arranging it were not up to the task and I chose to go with the simpler blog format.
+The first post on that original site was a review of Henry Fielding’s ‘The History of Tom Jones, a Foundling’.
 I have lost that original review and felt I needed one, so here it is.

 ‘Tom Jones’ is not only my favourite eighteenth century novel but probably my favourite novel of all time.
 For such a doorstop of a book, I’ve read it four times and enjoy it more on each re-read.

 It’s the story of Tom Jones, found as a baby on Squire Allworthy’s bed and brought up by him as a son.
 As he grows, he becomes a good-hearted boy but impetuous and naive.
 Through the course of the narrative, he has to gain wisdom enough to be worthy of a happy and settled life, frequently being led into scrapes by his own foolhardy nature and the snares of the sneakier people that surround him.

 From my first read, nearly ten years ago, the general experience has been the same.
 The first third, where Tom is grows up in Somerset, is as close to perfect as a book gets and I gallop through it with ease and pleasure.
 The second third, where Tom has adventures on the road, is an enjoyable romp but not as immersive as the first.
 The final third, set in London, is an almost interminable succession of misadventures and mistakes which I find such a slog that when I get to the end, my pleasure is as much relief as it is satisfaction.
 However, the first part is so very good (and the second pretty good) that I can still excuse the third and rate the book as high as I do.